-Action Keys Description api Triggers the generation of a custom Apiviewer application. clean-files Delete files and directories from the file system. collect-environment-info Prints various infos about the qooxdoo environment (version etc.) combine-images Triggers creation of a combined image file that contains various images. compile Triggers the generation of a source or build version of the app. copy-files Triggers files/directories to be copied. copy-resources Triggers the copying of resources. fix-files Fix white space in source files. lint-check Check source code with a lint-like utility. migrate-files Migrate source code to the current qooxdoo version. pretty-print Format source files. provider Collects classes, resources and dependency info in a directory tree. shell Triggers the execution of one or more external command(s). simulate Triggers the execution of a suite of integration tests. slice-images Triggers cutting images into regions. translate Triggers updating of .po files.
+Action Keys Description api Triggers the generation of a custom Apiviewer application. clean-files Delete files and directories from the file system. collect-environment-info Prints various info about the qooxdoo environment (version etc.) combine-images Triggers creation of a combined image file that contains various images. compile Triggers the generation of a source or build version of the app. copy-files Triggers files/directories to be copied. copy-resources Triggers the copying of resources. fix-files Fix white space in source files. lint-check Check source code with a lint-like utility. migrate-files Migrate source code to the current qooxdoo version. pretty-print Format source files. provider Collects classes, resources and dependency info in a directory tree. shell Triggers the execution of one or more external command(s). simulate Triggers the execution of a suite of integration tests (deprecated). slice-images Triggers cutting images into regions. translate Triggers updating of .po files.
+Continued on next page validation-config Validate a configuration file. validation-manifest Validate the Manifest.json. watch-files Execute a job when some files change. web-server Start a mini web-server to serve the current app. web-server-config Generate a configuration snippet (e.g. for Apache), for the current app.
 Structure-changing Keys Description default-job (top-level) Default job to be run. export (top-level) List of jobs to be exported to other config files. extend Extend the current job with other jobs. include (top-level) Include external config files. jobs (top-level) Define jobs. let Define macros. let (top-level) Define default macros. run Define a list of jobs to run.
-Input/Output-setting Keys Description add-script Includes aritrary URIs to be loaded by the app. asset-let Defines macros that will be replaced in #asset hints. compile-options Various options that taylor the compile action. dependencies Fine-tune dependency processing. exclude Exclude classes from processing of the job. include Include classes to be processed in the job. library Define libraries to be taken into account for this job. packages Define packages for this app. - Continued on next page require Define prerequisite classes (load time). environment Define key:value pairs for the app. use Define prerequisite classes (run time).
+Input/Output-setting Keys Description add-css Include arbitrary CSS URIs to be loaded by the app. add-script Includes arbitrary script URIs to be loaded by the app. asset-let Defines macros that will be replaced in @asset hints. compile-options Various options that tailor the compile action. dependencies Fine-tune dependency processing. exclude Exclude classes from processing of the job. include Include classes to be processed in the job. library Define libraries to be taken into account for this job. packages Define packages for this app. require Define prerequisite classes (load time). environment Define key:value pairs for the app. use Define prerequisite classes (run time).
 Runtime-setting Keys Description cache Define the path to the cache directory. config-warnings (experimental) Suppress warnings relating to configuration. log Tailor log output options.
 Miscellaneous Keys Description desc A descriptive string for the job. name (top-level) A descriptive string for the configuration file.